2ndQuadrant/pglogical/docs/README.md

 * Replication Set - a collection of tables

 pglogical is utilising the latest in-core features, so we have these version restrictions:
-* Provider & subscriber nodes must run PostgreSQL 9.4+
+* Provider & subscriber nodes must run PostgreSQL 9.6+
-* PostgreSQL 9.5+ is required for replication origin filtering and conflict detection
-* Additionally, subscriber can be Postgres-XL 9.5+

 Use cases supported are:
 * Upgrades between major versions (given the above restrictions)